Skip to main content

 1. Obligations with respect to the provision of information

-In the case of entities under the regime of attribution of income incorporated abroad, the members of the entity that pay the Personal Income Tax or the Corporate Tax, as well as the taxpayers, must be identified. for the Non-Resident Income Tax with respect to the income obtained by the entity subject to said tax.
+In the case of entities under an income attribution regime established abroad, the members of the entity who are taxpayers for the Personal Income Tax or the Corporate Tax must be identified, as well as the taxpayers for the Non-Resident Income Tax with respect to the income obtained by the entity subject to said tax.

 2. Other tax obligations

-• Presentation of census declarations.
+• Filing of census returns.

 • Issuance of invoices.